Note: This was written for a culture e-zine long back and was never published. Images sourced from the internet. None of the image rights are mine.

 Though even chefs create their very own ‘magnum opus’ and new flavours are ‘launched’ on gourmand’s taste buds, the literary arts seem to have borrowed much more from the culinary than it can pay back.
 Though both are crucially dependent on ingredients (a tired verb being as useless as wilted greens); both improved a lot by feedback and both encourage tinkering, there might be more complex relations between the two than first cousins.

-Dr. Heribert Watzke, a nutrition savant, cooking is actually the mother of writing and not just because she came first.
+For example, according to Dr. Heribert Watzke, a nutrition savant, cooking is actually the mother of writing and not just because she came first.
 Learning to cook was a huge leg-up to brain development because it made the release of calories from the raw food that much easier, giving a major boost to the size of our brains, leading to literary and all the other fancy human faculties.

 It’s no coincidence then, that our guts are much smaller and the brains much bigger than the monkeys.
 It’s also the reason that no monkey with typewriter has written any Shakespeare, yet.